-With the narrowband correlator mode not available at the time of the observations, we used the same wide-band 32k observations to verify spectral line capabilities of MeerKAT towards the CH HFS transitions at 3.3 GHz.
-As reference spectra we used observations of Sgr B2 by Jacob et al. (2021) with the Karl G. Jansky Very Large Array (VLA).
-The channel width of 27.703 kHz in the MeerKAT 32k wideband provides a spectral resolution of ~ 2.5 km s-1 at 3.3 GHz.
+verify spectral line capabilities of MeerKAT towards the CH HFS transitions at 3.3 GHz.
+As reference spectra we used observations of Sgr B2 by Jacob et al. (2021) with the JVLA.
+The channel width of 27.703 kHz in the MeerKAT 32k wide-band provides a spectral resolution of $\sim$ 2.5 km s-1 at 3.3 GHz.
 While this is too coarse to resolve typical line-of sight features with narrow line widths, it is sufficient to resolve lines associated with Sgr B2 itself.
 In addition to simultaneously covering all HFS splitting transitions of CH (see Table 1), the wide bandwidth encompasses 13 hydrogen radio recombination lines (RRLs), of which 11 are within usable ranges of the band.

-The spectral lines were calibrated separately from the continuum as described in Sect.
-6.3.
-For each line, we selected channels within $\pm 300 \,\mathrm{km} \,\mathrm{s}^{-1}$ of the line rest frequency for further processing.
-We did not apply Hanning-smoothing to the data, and automatic flagging was applied only to calibration scans.
+The spectral lines were calibrated separately from the continuum as described in Section 6.3.
+For each line, we selected channels within $\pm 300$ km s-1 of the line rest frequency for further processing.
+We did not apply Hanning smoothing to the data, and automatic flagging was applied only to calibration scans.
 The continuum was subtracted from the data in the uv-plane.
-The data were imaged and deconvolved with tclean in CASA33.
-To compare MeerKAT with VLA observations, the MeerKAT data were tapered and smoothed to match an angular resolution of 23".
+The data were imaged and deconvolved with tclean in CASA.
+To compare MeerKAT with VLA observations, the MeerKAT data were tapered and smoothed to match an angular resolution of 23 arcsec.
 The CH transitions were imaged at a native channel resolution of ~2.5 km s-1.
-In order to increase the sensitivity on the radio recombination line emission, we chose a subset of the radio recombination lines (H129 α -H124 α) and imaged them at 5 km s-1 spectral resolution.
-We stacked the maps at each velocity after smoothing all lines to an angular resolution of 23".
+In order to increase the sensitivity on the radio recombination line emission, we chose a subset of the radio recombination lines (H129 $\alpha$ -H124 $\alpha$ ) and imaged them at 5 km s-1 spectral resolution.
+We stacked the maps at each velocity after smoothing all lines to an angular resolution of 23 arcsec.

-Figure 7 shows a close-up of the Sgr B2 star forming complex, with multiple sub-components of the region, such as Sgr B2 (M) and Sgr B2 (N).
+Fig. 7 shows a close-up of the Sgr B2 star-forming complex, with multiple subcomponents of the region, such as Sgr B2 (M) and Sgr B2 (N).
 The 10 cm continuum emission from MeerKAT overlaid with the ALMA 3 mm continuum emission (Ginsburg et al. 2018), which traces both free-free and dust emission, shows several embedded H II regions (e.g. Meng et al. 2022).
-The CH 0^{-} -1+ transition is seen in emission towards the source velocities of Sgr B2 (N) and Sgr B2 (M) near 64 km s-1, with a mixture of emission and absorption seen in the weaker CH 1--1+ and CH 1--0+ transitions.
-For all three lines,
+The CH $0^--1^+$ transition is seen in emission towards the source velocities of Sgr B2 (N) and Sgr B2 (M) near 64 km s-1, with a mixture of emission and absorption seen in the weaker CH $1^{-}-1^{+}$ and CH $1^{-}-0^{+}$ transitions.
+For all three lines, weak emission originates from clouds along the line of sight.
+We detect radio recombination line emission towards both transitions (see also e.g. Meng et al. 2019), which provides information on the physical and kinematic properties of the numerous (ultra)compact H II regions in Sgr B2.

-33 CASA version 5.7.2 was used for imaging the spectral line data presented in this work.
+$^{33}$ CASA version 5.7.2 was used for imaging the spectral line data presented in this work.